Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Introduction

-\paragraph{Our Idea} The key question, then, is how to extract these proof strategies.
-Our approach is to inspect the proof trajectories generated by LLMs.
-If an LLM infers a conclusion directly from a set of premises without intermediate steps, we identify that inference as a proof strategy.
-To systematically extract such strategies, we employ an offline mining procedure: given a training set (a corpus of theorems), we scan each theorem in the training set and follow a prompt-and-formalize workflow as follows: \begin{itemize} \item First, we prompt the LLMs to prove each theorem. \item Then, we extract strategies from the resulting proof trajectories and formalize these strategies as lemmas in proof assistants (e.g., Rocq). \end{itemize} We choose to represent strategies as formal lemmas because proof assistants offer expressive languages capable of capturing a wide range of proof strategies.
-Moreover, these formalized lemmas can be leveraged by symbolic provers and are directly applicable to software verification.
+{\textbf{Stage 1: Offline lemma mining}}.
+In this stage, we are given a training set (a corpus of theorems).
+We scan each theorem in the training set and follow a prompt-and-formalize workflow as follows: i) First, we prompt the LLMs to prove each theorem. ii) Then, we extract strategies from the resulting proof trajectories and formalize these strategies as lemmas in a proof language (e.g., Rocq).
+This stage is executed only once.

+{\textbf{Stage 2: Online theorem proving}}.
+After all lemmas have been extracted, we insert them into the context of new theorems to be proved, thereby making CoqHammer accessible to the internal knowledge distilled from the LLM.
+Unlike previous proof agents~\cite{11029818,DBLP:journals/corr/abs-2410-19940} where LLMs are inevitable in online proving, our approach only relies on a purely symbolic prover to prove a user-provided theorem.

-\paragraph{Our Approach} As an initial validation of our idea, this paper introduces \approach{}, which extracts proof strategies of LLMs as formalized lemmas in Rocq--a widely used proof assistant for software verification~\cite{coqextlib,bertot2013interactive,DBLP:conf/itp/KrebbersLW14,softwarefoundationiii}.
-We select CoqHammer~\cite{DBLP:journals/jar/CzajkaK18}, the state-of-the-art symbolic prover in Rocq, as the target system to be enhanced.
+As an initial validation of our idea, this paper introduces \approach{}, which extracts the proof strategies of LLMs as formalized lemmas in Rocq.
+We select CoqHammer~\cite{DBLP:journals/jar/CzajkaK18}, the state-of-the-art symbolic prover in Rocq, as the target system to be improved.